DataDome raises $35M to defend ecommerce from bot attacks

 While consumer spending in the U.S. dipped last month year-over-year, the pandemic has supercharged ecommerce.
 According to data from IBM’s U.S. Retail Index, business closures and shelter-in-place orders accelerated the shift to digital shopping by five years, with online shopping projected to grow nearly 20% in 2020.
 But the surge has also coincided with a rise in bot attacks.
 Seventy-one percent of companies report having experienced an increase in the number of successful bot attacks, with ecommerce seeing the largest increase of any segment.

 “DataDome is the third company cofounded by Benjamin Fabre and Fabien Grenier.
-Their latest success was TrendyBuzz, a social media monitoring company, acquired by Linkfluence in 2014,” a spokesperson told VentureBeat via email.
+Their latest success was TrendyBuzz, a social media monitoring company acquired by Linkfluence in 2014,” a spokesperson told VentureBeat via email.
 “Benjamin and Fabien soon realized that similar techniques were being used at an alarming rate by hackers to build bad bots and attack digital commerce businesses.
 Compounding the matter, there was a lack of easily deployable solutions to combat these attacks.”

 DataDome’s bot prevention software compares requests to a website, mobile app, or API with an in-memory pattern database, using a blend of AI to decide whether access to pages should be granted or not.
 The company’s algorithms — which are fine-tuned to individual attack vectors — analyze billions of requests daily and update continuously in order to identify and prevent familiar and zero-day threats.